The Alternative To Mainstream

-Under the leadership of Interim Principal Natalie Jensen, and with the support of Council, teachers and the Preshil community, the school is undertaking a range of investments and improvements to ensure it remains at the cutting edge of educational practice in the 21st century.
+Under the leadership of our Principal, Josh Brody, and with the support of the School Board, teachers and the Preshil community, the School is undertaking a range of investments and improvements to ensure it remains at the cutting edge of educational practice in the 21st century.